-CruiseMapper's Carnival Ecstasy cruise ship accidents, incidents and law news reports relate to a 2467-passenger vessel owned by Carnival Cruise Line.
+CruiseMapper's Carnival Ecstasy cruise ship accidents, incidents and law news reports relate to a 2467-passenger vessel owned by Scrapped Cruise Ships.
 Our Carnival Ecstasy accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - fires - 1998 (laundry room), 2009

 - pier collision/allision - 2010 (Galveston Texas, USA)

 - ship listing/tilting - 2012

 - deaths - 2010, 2015 (crew), overboard (2016)

 - injuries/crimes - 2016, 2019 (tour bus crash on Eleuthera Island, Bahamas)